Widgets are single user-interface elements that can be configured: for example, a drop-down menu or different kinds of buttons.

 To add an App Store widget, do the following:

 a.
 Find a category with the View App Store widgets option and click it.

 b.
 Start typing the name of the category or of a specific widget in the Search field.

 Click the cloud icon to download the widget and add it to your project.

 The widget is now added to your project, you can simply drag and drop it to the page to use it.
 You can also view settings of this widget in the App Settings.
-For more information, see App Settings Overview in the Web Modeler.
+For more information on managing widgets in your app, see App Settings Overview in the Web Modeler.

 Some similar widgets are packaged together: downloading one of these widgets will cause a number of other widgets to be downloaded as well.
 For example, downloading a line chart will give you all chart widgets.